-LI: Do you regularly check your Pulse feed?
+LI: Do you regularly check your LinkedIn feed?
 If so, how do you use it?

-LO: I check LinkedIn daily, including the Pulse feed.
-I follow a number of the thought leaders and also look for the news stories my network is engaging with.
+LO: I check LinkedIn daily, follow a number of thought leaders and also look for news stories my network is engaging with.
 The feed offers content that I can interact with through liking, commenting, sharing on LinkedIn or curating to our broader community.
 LI: What's your best advice for writing a compelling Company Page update?